ModelW/directory/doc/source/architecture.md

 ## Repo structure

 The rule of thumb is that all which is shipped together should sit in the same repo.
-Otherwise you just end up doing the same conceptual commit in all the different components of the app.
+Otherwise, you just end up doing the same conceptual commit in all the different components of the app.
 Let's just acknowledge that we work with monoliths!